gtianyi/boundedSuboptimalSearch/README.md

 # Bounded Suboptimal Heuristic Search

-## Welcome to bounded cost heuristic search project!
+## Welcome to bounded suboptimal heuristic search project!
 The purpose of the project is to implement several state-of-the-art BSS algorithms and run benchmark with classical search domains such as Sliding Tiles, Pancakes.

 ## Prerequisites